One trip I try to make when I’m back in Chicago is to the cemeteries where my mom and dad and their families are buried.

 As kids, we were dragged out there for the occasional funeral.
 I only remember one in any detail: on a Saturday afternoon in September 1975 when Grandma Brekke was buried.
 I don’t recall that my father, whom I think was pretty stricken, stopped to take in the other family graves in the vicinity: His grandparents, Theodore and Maren Sieverson, for instance, or the several children surrounding them, or his Reque uncles and cousins, or the Helmuths or Simonsens or anyone else.
 Instead, we left the cemetery for a lunch at my grandmother’s church, Hauge Lutheran.

-My siblings and I began visiting the cemeteries, I think, after our mom died in August 2003, followed by her last surviving sibling, our Uncle Bill, who died just four months later.
+My siblings and I began visiting the cemeteries on our own — voluntarily — after our mom died in August 2003, followed by her last surviving sibling, our Uncle Bill, who died just four months later.
 My dad wanted to visit the cemeteries in the wake of those passings, for one thing, and we’d go with him.
 The two deaths so close together were so shocking in their suddenness that for me, I think going out to the cemetery when I was in town was a way to help process the grief.
 It also led us to find and visit all the family graves we had never seen before.

 Anyway.
 I made my rounds last week, and yes, everyone was pretty much where I left them.
 Mount Olive was predominantly a Scandinavian cemetery until the last few decades, and it’s filled with graves of Norwegians and Swedes and probably some stray Danes whose families came to the city in the 19th century.
 The place hasn’t gone wild, but the years are catching up with those old Scandinavian sections, with lots of markers askew or tumbled down.
 There are a few that have markers stamped with the words “perpetual care.”
 My grandparents’ stone, which is rather unique in its simplicity, is still straight.